sogaiu/tree-sitter-issue-2338/README.md

 should produce something like `v19.9.0`.

-After cloning the repository to `/tmp`, invoke:
+After cloning the repository to `/tmp` (and switching to the `web-tree-sitter-debug` branch), invoke:

 ```
 sh -x doit.sh